 FAQs during COVID-19

-In light of COVID-19 and the decision to move classes online, the Pre-Health Professions Program would like to provide you with guidance on questions regarding medical requirements/admissions or otherwise.
+In light of COVID-19, the Pre-Health Professions Advising office would like to provide you with guidance on questions regarding medical requirements/admissions or otherwise.
 Please know that we are working diligently to bring you updates on this process and encourage you to check our webpage and online resources from health professional programs regularly.

-Q) Since Loyola is moving to online instruction, will Pre-Health advisors still be available for appointments?
+Q) Are Pre-Health advisors still be available for appointments?

 Q) Are your drop-in hours still available?